Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Introduction

 \section{Introduction}

-Airports and Air Traffic Management Systems are complex sociotechnical structures that are highly interdependent, making them difficult to analyze and understand.
-Globally the air transport operations at airports and air traffic management systems integrate the interaction of over 32,000 in-service aircraft operated by more than 1,300 commercial airlines.
-These airlines transport over 4.1 billion passengers in 41.9 million flights, covering more than 45,000 routes across more than 3,700 airports worldwide (\cite{uno},\cite{dos}).
+Airports and Air Traffic Management Systems form intricate sociotechnical structures, presenting challenges in analysis due to their high interdependence.
+Globally, these systems manage operations involving over 32,000 in-service aircraft operated by more than 1,300 airlines, facilitating over 4.1 billion passengers across 41.9 million flights and 45,000 routes at 3,700 airports \cite{uno,dos}.

 The interconnectedness, interdependences and complexity of the system is reflected in the amount of data generated by its operation.
-For example, onboard sensors at each aircraft gather data referring to a specific aircraft, which also allows not only to keep track of aircraft, but also of its systems and human interaction.
-Although flight trajectory data offer a big potential to grasp the features and behaviour of such complex system, it often produces complex high-dimensional sparse data sets; moreover, they are affected by inconsistencies, errors, and high levels of variability \cite{tres}.
-Flight trajectory data sets are difficult to analyse due to several reasons (\cite{cuatro},\cite{cinco},\cite{seis}):
+Although flight trajectory data offer a big potential to grasp the features and behaviour of such complex system, analyzing flight trajectory data proves challenging due to its high dimensionality, continuous nature, and multi-level interactions influenced by factors such as air traffic control, weather conditions, aircraft type, and pilot behaviour \cite{tres}.
+The dynamic changes and multiple variables involved, like altitude, speed, heading, longitude, latitude, and time, further complicate manual processing \cite{cuatro,seis,cinco}.
+Its high dimensionality can make it difficult to visualize or analyse the data without reducing its dimensionality through techniques like principal component analysis or t-SNE.